lemonmade/quilt/packages/preact-testing/README.md

 Finds the `value` of the first descendant provider for the pass context.
 If no matching context is found, `undefined` is returned.

-Most tests looking for context are probably better served by using the [`.toProvideReactContext`](#toProvideReactContext) matcher.
+Most tests looking for context are probably better served by using the [`.toProvidePreactContext`](#toProvidePreactContext) matcher.
 However, it is sometimes useful to grab the context value directly.
 In particular, if your context object is "smart" — that is, it has methods, and is not just data — you may want to grab the context object to call its functions.

 ```tsx
 const AuthContext = createContext<{logout(): void} | null>(null);